-Infertility is a well-documented adverse effect associated with certain chemotherapeutic agents and radiation therapy (Rodriguez-Wallberg 2012).
-High-dose chemotherapy and/or total body irradiation (TBI) are utilized in preparation for bone marrow transplant (BMT), with the intent of achieving complete myeloablation prior to transplant (Gyurkocza 2014).
-BMT is commonly used as a curative treatment modality for both malignant and benign hematologic conditions, as well as a rescue therapy for non-hematologic malignancies that require intense, myeloablative chemotherapy.
+Infertility is a well-documented adverse effect associated with certain chemotherapeutic agents and radiation therapy.
+High-dose chemotherapy and/or total body irradiation (TBI) are utilized in preparation for bone marrow transplant (BMT), with the intent of achieving complete myeloablation prior to transplant.
 Given this necessary exposure to high-dose chemotherapy and TBI, both male and female patients undergoing BMT are therefore at extremely high risk of impaired fertility later in life.

 Discussions concerning fertility preservation are often psychologically challenging for patients preparing to undergo BMT.
 To address these concerns, many institutions have developed fertility preservation counseling programs that aim to provide patients and caregivers with the necessary information to make informed decisions regarding fertility preservation.
 As is the case with many resources in healthcare, certain populations have more access to these resources than others.
-The goal of this study was to gain insight into if demographic features such as age, race, socioeconomic status, and underlying diagnosis/indication for BMT impacted the likelihood that a patient received fertility preservation counseling prior to transplant.
-It was hypothesized that there would be statistically significant differences in the rates of fertility preservation counseling when patients are compared by age, gender, race, socioeconomic status, and underlying diagnosis.
+The goal of this study was to gain insight into whether demographic features such as age, race, socioeconomic status, and underlying diagnosis/indication for BMT impacted the likelihood that a patient received fertility preservation counseling prior to transolant.